its-sachink/Educative/Python 3 - An interactive deep dive/2_Comprehensions/4_Set_Comprehensions.md

 ```
 </br>

--   ① Set comprehensions can take a set as input.
-This set comprehension calculates the squares of the set of numbers from 0 to 9.
+-   ① <mark>Set comprehensions can take a set as input.
+This set comprehension calculates the squares of the set of numbers from 0 to 9.</mark>
 -   ③ Set comprehensions do not need to take a set as input; they can take any sequence.